 What do you look for in an applicant?
 How important are grades, the quality of undergraduate or previous graduate programs, recommendations, work experience, the candidate's statement of interest, and the interview?
 What are the minimum GRE scores?

 In making admission decisions, we look for a balanced record of previous preparation and accomplishment, and indications of high potential for future growth and development.
-We look for a good degree of overlap between what you say you want and what we believe we can provide.
+We look for an alignment between what you say you want and what we believe we can provide.
 We do not look for the same measures of accomplishment and potential in each student.
 We value a diversity of skills, backgrounds and outlooks in our department.
 Our experience with current and previous students has shown that a diverse group of students, faculty and staff leads to a more creative, innovative and productive place to work, teach and learn.

 We attempt to learn as much about applicants as possible to aid in our decision.
-Your previous schooling provides some indication of whether or not you are adequately prepared to succeed and thrive in the very rigorous academic environment that is EPP and Carnegie Mellon.
-Your grades indicate your ability and willingness to work hard and benefit from courses and related learning opportunities.
-Beyond grades we look for indications of breadth of interests, policy interest or experience, good motivation, and good verbal skills.
-Recommendations provide insight into research skills, work habits, creativity, and interpersonal skills, especially if we know the people writing them.
-Pertinent work and other "real world" experience is very valuable, and many of our recent students bring the maturity, insight and motivation gained from applying their knowledge and skills in the real world.
+Your previous schooling provides some indication of whether or not you are adequately prepared to succeed and thrive in the rigorous academic environment at EPP and Carnegie Mellon.
+Your grades suggest your ability and willingness to work hard and benefit from courses and related learning opportunities.
+Beyond grades, we look for indications of breadth of interests, policy interest or experience, motivation, and verbal skills.
+Recommendations provide insight into research skills, work habits, creativity, and interpersonal skills.
+Pertinent work and other "real world" experience is valuable, and many of our recent students bring the maturity, insight and motivation gained from applying their knowledge and skills in the world.

 The most informative recommendations are written by those for whom you have done technical work or research similar to the type you will do as a graduate student in our program.
-Most often, this will be a professor in engineering or science with whom you have taken a course with a significant project component, an undergraduate (or MS) thesis advisor, etc. It may also be a professor in the social sciences or humanities.
-Supervisors or even co-workers in current or recent jobs are also often able to provide useful insights, however, we may be less likely to know them.
+Most often, this will be a professor in engineering or science with whom you have taken a course with a significant opportunity for assessing your skills and potential (such as a course with a significant project component, an undergraduate (or previous Master’s) thesis advisor, etc. It may also be a professor in the social sciences or humanities.
+Supervisors or even co-workers in current or recent jobs are also often able to provide useful insights, however, we may be less likely to know how their point of reference compares to expectations at Carnegie Mellon.
 Depending on how long it has been since you have been out of school, some combination of one or two (usually two) professors and one or two work supervisors (usually one) is the most common choice.
 Recommendations from family members, scoutmasters or famous and important people who are friends of your family, but for whom you have not worked, are generally ignored.

 - Accredited evaluation agency